EverettKey/Interactive-Lab-Hub/Lab4/readme.md

 **a.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+2 10k resistors in series works best for the flex sensor

 **b.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+The flex sensor is roughly linear.

 Control the colors of the LED using the above sensors ( including FSR )